 The 2021-2026 regulatory determination approved \$131.7 million (nominal \$) for IT capital expenditure over the regulatory control period.

-The actual and forecast annual IT capital expenditure for 2023 is shown in Table 5-14.
-Actuals for 2021 and 2022 are drawn from the annual RIN reporting and 2023 amounts include actuals to date as at September 2023 and forecasts projected for the remainder of 2023.
+The actual and forecast annual IT capital expenditure for 2024 is shown in Table 5-13.
+The actuals for period FY22-FY24 are from RIN reporting, and remainder are forecasts.